SpaceEzhik/Text-2-SQL/readme.md

 ### Database setup

+Here is the setup process for MySQL, but you are free to use another relational database.

 1. Set up your MySQL server: Follow the [MySQL getting started guide](https://dev.mysql.com/doc/mysql-getting-started/en/).
 2. Create your database structure: Use the [DDL script](./sql_generator/creation_commented.sql) to describe your domain